SanjiKakashi/NinjaApp/README.md

 - Open this project folder with Terminal/CMD and run `flutter packages get`

 - Run `flutter run` to build and run the debug app on your emulator/phone

+>As long as you don't give up, There will be always Salvation  `-Kakashi Hatake`

+>Happy Coding.
+Stay Safe.
+Stay Happy.
+Be Kind